Malaysia urges palm oil mills to resume production despite price drop

 "The millers should be responsible, no matter if prices are high or low," he said.

-The state-run Malaysian Palm Oil Board, the industry regulator, will discuss the matter with the mills, Wee said.
+The state-run Malaysian Palm Oil Board (MPOB), the industry regulator, will discuss the matter with mills, Wee said.

+Ahmad Parveez Ghulam Kadir, MPOB's director general, said the regulator has requested mills restart production and was studying action that could be taken against them should they fail to do so.

+"We are still on a production downtrend...
+At this critical juncture we plead that they buy and negotiate prices," Ahmad Parveez told reporters.

 The Malaysian Palm Oil Millers Association (POMA) told Reuters on Monday that at current prices, the mills - which are already facing labour shortages and high input costs - stood to lose at least 150,000 ringgit ($34,114.17) for every 100 tonnes of crude palm oil produced.